futuregrid/manual/doc/source/account.rst

 Thus the user is responsible to comply with the terms of the project in regards to reporting and acknowledgments in case of publications.
 Each project PI has the responsibility to communicate such requirements to the members and managers.
-The project agreements overwrite the individuals agreement.
+The project agreements override the individuals agreement.

 .. include:: account-diag-create-project.rst